zbarovsky/encounter-tracker/README.md

 * Lots of different relationships between postgres tables, making sure they link properly will be difficult

 ## Bugs
-* init and health have to be updated together every time, or the page doesn't refresh and the data doesn't populate.
+* init and health have to be updated together every time, or the page doesn't refresh and the data doesn't populate. -- FIXED.
 * cannot search for monsters without signing in/up first SOLVED: now have to be logged in to use search, if not, redirects to log in page.

 ## Acknowledgements